ivashmak/vsac/README.md

 2) Add a name of your method in the `inlude/vsac.hpp` enum.
 3) Expand if condition in the `src/init.cpp` to choose your method.

-Older VSAC version is intergrated into OpenCV could be run with the following flags:
+Older VSAC version is integrated into OpenCV could be run with the following flags:
 - USAC_PROSAC
 - USAC_ACCURATE
 - USAC_PARALLEL